 If you want to land the job, you cannot afford to blend in with the crowd.
 As you see from our printing resume templates, engaging descriptions of your professional accomplishments go a long way toward crafting a document that stands out from run-of-the-mill applications.
 The following core principles form the basis of effective resume writing:

 1. Personalize Your Printing Resume: It's not enough to be a good printer, generally.
 Employers want to hear from applicants who would be great printers in their specific work environment.
-Tweaking your language to match that in the job listing is a good way to show that you will fit in well.
+When writing a resume, Tweak your language to match that in the job listing to show that you will fit in well.